descostesn/chromglycomethods/figure4/D/README.md

 ### Pre-processing

-Perform the genomic repartition of the union of the glc peaks for each replicate:
+Perform the genomic repartition of the union of the glc peaks for each replicate.
+For details on the union of peaks see [fig4C](../C/README.md#peak-union).

 ```
 Rscript genomicRepartition.R